All D&D 5e books: Sourcebooks, campaign books, modules & more

 A Rogue’s favorite adventure: Keys From The Golden Vault

 Every Rogue has dreamed of completing a heist, and now that’s finally possible with Keys From The Golden Vault.
-This series of one-shot heists works perfectly with any budding criminal character and is one of the newest 5e books out there, meaning if you’re looking to buy this as a gift, chances are they don’t have it yet.
+This series of one-shot heists works perfectly with any budding criminal character and is one of the newest 5e books out there.

-There are quite a few exciting books still coming out in 2023, with four on the horizon.
-Below are the title and their release dates:
+There are quite a few exciting books still coming out in 2024, with five currently on the horizon.
+Below are the titles:

-While these DnD 5e books aren’t out yet, as soon as they are released, we will be updating this article to detail their contents, so be sure to check back soon.
+While these DnD 5e books aren’t out yet, as soon as they are released, we will be updating this article to detail their contents and where to buy them, so be sure to check back soon.

 In the meantime, take a look at some of our other Dungeons & Dragons content so you’re fully prepared for your next adventure: